Detailed Guide to ServBay Directory Structure

 : PHP-FPM logs (php-fpm.log

-mainly records fatal errors not caught by your framework or app.logs/mariadb/
+primarily records fatal errors not handled by frameworks or applications.logs/mariadb/

 ,logs/mysql/